-Mbuto came to Canada from Africa at the age of 19 not knowing anyone!
-She has worked very hard while facing the many challenges that are part of the balancing act of being an immigrant.
-Her radiance shines through the most difficult times, as she persistently seeks out ways to fulfill her “hopes and dreams”, while trying to comprehend the best way to participate in her new country.
+She had emigrated from Africa at the age of 19 not knowing anyone!
+She worked hard, and her radiance shone through, as she persistently sought out ways to fulfill her hopes and dreams, while also contributing to her new country.

 ’M’akhotso means Mother of Peace in Lesotho where Mbuto was born.
-I didn’t know this until the day that I showed Mbuto the initial design for the sculpture!
-Then she told me that her grandfather gave her the middle name of ‘M’akhotso when she was a baby, as her birth mended a rift in the family.
-Imagine my surprise at hearing that.
-One of the greatest catalysts for immigration is the hope for peace, and she was named “Mother of Peace”.
+I didn’t know this until the day that I showed Mbuto the initial design for the sculpture.
+Then she told me that her grandfather had given her the middle name of ‘M’akhotso when she was a baby, as her birth mended a rift in her family.
+I was amazed, as one of the greatest catalysts for immigration is the hope for peace, and she was named “Mother of Peace”!